vj-abishek/fawn-components/docs-src/index.md

 ### `PWA Components`

-- fn-pwa-button - A custom install button
+- fn-pwa-btn - A custom install button
 - fn-pwa-banner - A custom install banner
 - fn-pwa-status - A custom offline or online banner